Azure/aks-baseline-automation/README.md

 In addition to this oversight role, they will also have to build and maintain their own pipeline to automate the management of security related resources outside the clusters (Azure policies, firewall rules, NSGs, Azure RBAC, etc) as well as inside the cluster (Network Security Policies, Service Mesh Authentication and Authorization rules, Kubernetes RBAC, etc).

-Incorporate security controls into the devOps pipeline is not implemented yet in this reference implementation, see https://github.com/Azure/aks-baseline-automation/issues/25.
+Incorporate security controls into the devOps pipeline is not implemented yet in this reference implementation, see issue https://github.com/Azure/aks-baseline-automation/issues/25.

 ## GitHub Repo structure